cscjjk/cscjjk.github.io/index.md

 ### Publications

-- On 1-factorizations of Bipartite Kneser Graphs  (See Here) Theoretical Computer Science (2020 June)
+- On 1-factorizations of Bipartite Kneser Graphs  (See Here)

+Theoretical Computer Science (2020 June)

-- A Generalization of Self-Improving Algorithms (See Here) the 36th Symposium on Computational Geometry (Socg 2020).
+- A Generalization of Self-Improving Algorithms (See Here)

+the 36th Symposium on Computational Geometry (SoCG 2020).

 Coauthors: S.-W. Cheng, M.-K. Chiu, M.T.
 Wong.

-- Near-Linear Time Approximation Schemes for Geometric Maximum Coverage, (See Here) Theoretical Computer Science  Volume 725, 16 May 2018.
+- Near-Linear Time Approximation Schemes for Geometric Maximum Coverage, (See Here)

+Theoretical Computer Science  Volume 725, 16 May 2018.

 Coauthors: J. Li, H. Wang, B. Zhang, N. Zhang

-- On the Power of Dominated Players in Team Competitions, (See Here ) the 15th conference in Autonomous agents and multiagent systems (AAMAS16).
+- On the Power of Dominated Players in Team Competitions, (See Here )

+the 15th conference in Autonomous agents and multiagent systems (AAMAS16).

 Coauthors: Pingzhong Tang, Shiteng Chen.

-- Cooperation via Codes in restricted Hat Guessing Games, (See Here) the 18th conference in Autonomous agents and multiagent systems (AAMAS19).
+- Cooperation via Codes in restricted Hat Guessing Games, (See Here)

+the 18th conference in Autonomous agents and multiagent systems (AAMAS19).

 Coauthors: Zhaoquan Gu, Ce Jin.

-- Extensions of Self-Improving Sorters, (See Here) Agorithmica 2020.
+- Extensions of Self-Improving Sorters, (See Here)

+Agorithmica 2020.

 Coauthors: Siu-Wing Cheng, Lie Yan.

-- On 1-factorizations of Bipartite Kneser Graphs  (See Here) The 25th International Computing and Combinatorics Conference (COCOON'19)
+- On 1-factorizations of Bipartite Kneser Graphs  (See Here)

+the 25th International Computing and Combinatorics Conference (COCOON'19)

-- Computing the Pattern Waiting Time: A Revisit of the Intuitive Approach, (See Here) the 27th International Symposium on Algorithms and Computation (ISAAC16)
+- Computing the Pattern Waiting Time: A Revisit of the Intuitive Approach, (See Here)

+the 27th International Symposium on Algorithms and Computation (ISAAC16)

-- Finding the Maximum Area Parallelogram in a Convex Polygon (See Here), the 23rd Canadian Conference on Computational Geometry 2011 (CCCG11).
+- Finding the Maximum Area Parallelogram in a Convex Polygon (See Here),

+the 23rd Canadian Conference on Computational Geometry 2011 (CCCG11).

 Coauthor: Kevin Matulef

-- Optimal Partitioning Which Maximizes the Weighted Sum of Products, (See Here and full version Here) the 11th  International Frontiers of Algorithmics Workshop (FAW2017).
+- Optimal Partitioning Which Maximizes the Weighted Sum of Products, (See Here and full version Here)

+the 11th  International Frontiers of Algorithmics Workshop (FAW2017).

-- Fluctuated Fitting under the $\ell_1$-metric, (See Here and full version Here) the 11th  International Frontiers of Algorithmics Workshop (FAW2017).
+- Fluctuated Fitting under the $\ell_1$-metric, (See Here and full version Here)

+the 11th  International Frontiers of Algorithmics Workshop (FAW2017).

-- Ascending Sequences with Neighboring Elements add up to Perfect Square Numbers  (See Here) Notes on Number Theory and Discrete Mathematics (NNTDM),Volume 23, 2017
+- Ascending Sequences with Neighboring Elements add up to Perfect Square Numbers  (See Here)

+Notes on Number Theory and Discrete Mathematics (NNTDM),Volume 23, 2017

 ### Ongoing papers